Pope Gregory X: France

 Upon the death of his patron and spiritual model, Teobaldo decided not to remain any longer in the Curia, planning to travel to Paris, where he would study theology.
-When he reached Lyons, however, he was received by the Archbishop-elect, Philippe, and asked him to be the dominus and magister of the household.
+When he reached Lyons, however, he was received by the Archbishop-elect, Philippe, who asked him to be the dominus and magister of the household.
 Teobaldo initially refused, but the Archbishop insisted and finally Teobaldo accepted the position.

 In July 1244, Pope Innocent IV was forced by Frederick II Augustus to flee from Rome.
 He first travelled to his native Genoa, and then headed to Lyons, where the idea of an ecumenical council took shape.
 Teobaldo helped to organize the Ecumenical Council which met at Lyons in June and July 1245.
-During this period, Visconti became acquainted with people such as Bonaventure, Thomas Aquinas, Gui Foucois, Pierre de Tarentaise and Matteo Rubeo Orsini, all of whom were participants in the Council.
+During this period, Visconti became acquainted with people such as Bonaventure, Thomas Aquinas, Gui Foucois, Pierre de Tarentaise and Matteo Rubeo Orsini, all of whom were participants in the council.
 Visconti was appointed Archdeacon of Heinault in the diocese of Liège on 9 September 1246, perhaps as a reward for his services.
-He was instructed by Pope Innocent IV (Sinibaldo Fieschi, 1243-1254) to preach the crusade for the recovery of the Holy Land.
+He was instructed by Pope Innocent IV (Sinibaldo Fieschi, 1243–1254) to preach the crusade for the recovery of the Holy Land.
 Such preaching had more of a financial character than one might think, since both Crusaders and Papacy were desperate to raise funds.
 Teobaldo was not able to do much more than preach, sacerdotally, since he still was not a priest.

 Teobaldo's time in Liège was evidently not a happy one.
 The bishop whom he had come to know at the Council of Lyons, Robert de Thorete, died after a brief illness on 16 October 1246.
 There had been a struggle for the episcopal seat when he was appointed.
-The Provost of Utrecht, the candidate of Frederick II, had attempted to usurp the seat, and Cardinal Giacomo de Pecorari, Bishop of Palestrina had been ordered by the Pope to intervene and prohibit an election until the canons of the Cathedral could meet with him.
+The Provost of Utrecht, the candidate of Frederick II, had attempted to usurp the seat, and Cardinal Giacomo de Pecorari, Bishop of Palestrina had been ordered by the Pope to intervene and prohibit an election until the canons of the cathedral could meet with him.
 But the vacancy of the papal throne occurred after the death of Pope Gregory IX, and lasted until June 1243.
 In that interval the squabbling electors came to an understanding, and on 30 October 1240, Robert, the brother of the Bishop of Verdun, was chosen.
 Another struggle between two candidates ensued on his death, and Cardinal Robert Capocci was sent to settle the election.
 Since Teobaldo was a canon as well as Archdeacon, he was directly involved.
-The successful candidate, on 10 October 1247, Henry III of Guelders, was a worldly man, the brother of Otto III, Count of Gelders, and was not yet in Holy Orders.
+The successful candidate, on 10 October 1247, Henry III of Guelders, was a worldly man, the brother of Otto II, Count of Guelders, and was not yet in Holy Orders.
 In fact, for the next twelve years, he was neither ordained priest nor consecrated bishop.
 The new Bishop-Elect and his Archdeacon immediately had problems about Teobaldo's conduct of his office while being absent in Paris, an issue which was not settled until the end of 1250.